ABOUT THE CONDITION

-If the hole in your eardrum is not causing any symptoms (such as discharge from ear, hearing loss or recurrent infections), you may decide not to undergo the surgery.
-You may not be able to swim and will have to take precautions to avoid water getting into the ears in order to minimise the chance of infections.
+If the hole in your eardrum is not causing any symptoms (such as discharge from the ear, hearing loss or infections), you may decide not to have surgery.
+You may not be able to go swimming and will have to avoid water getting into your ear, to reduce the risk of infections.

-Recurrent discharge and infections may be treated by regularly cleaning the ear under a microscope and by using antibiotic drops.
-If your hearing is affected and you do not wish to have surgery, you may wish to consider a hearing aid.
+Discharge and infections that keep getting better then coming back may be treated by regularly cleaning the ear under a microscope and using antibiotic drops.
+You generally have to go to an ear, nose and throat clinic for this procedure.
+If your hearing is affected and you do not want to have surgery, you could consider using a hearing aid.

 ABOUT THE RISKS

-Taste disturbance: One of the taste nerve runs close to the eardrum and may occasionally be damaged.
-This can cause an abnormal taste on one side of the tongue.
-This is usually temporary but permanent taste disturbance is uncommon.
+- Altered taste: One of the nerves responsible for taste runs close to the eardrum and may occasionally be damaged during surgery.
+This can cause an abnormal taste on one side of the tongue, which is usually temporary.
+Permanent taste disturbance is uncommon.

-Dizziness is common for a few hours following surgery.
-On rare occasions, dizziness can last for months or even years if the inner ear is damaged during surgery
+- Dizziness: This is common for a few hours following surgery.
+The dizziness can last for months or even years if the inner ear is damaged during surgery, but this is rare.

-Hearing loss: In the majority of people, the hearing improves or remains the same after surgery.
-Rarely, in some people, severe deafness can happen if the inner ear is damaged.
+- Hearing loss: In most people, the hearing improves or stays the same after surgery.
+Rarely, severe deafness can happen if the inner ear is damaged.

-Tinnitus: Sometimes you may notice an extra noise in the ear following surgery.
-This is called tinnitus and occurs in particular if the hearing loss worsens.
-This is uncommon.
+- Tinnitus: Sometimes you may notice an extra noise in your ear after surgery, especially if the surgery causes your hearing loss to worsen.
+This is called tinnitus and is uncommon.

-Facial Paralysis: The nerve which moves the muscles of the face runs through the ear.
-There is therefore a slight chance of temporary facial paralysis after ear surgery.
-However permanent facial paralysis following a myringoplasty operation is very rare.
-The facial paralysis affects the movement of the facial muscles helping to close the eye, smiling and raising the forehead.
-The paralysis could be partial or complete.
-It may occur immediately after surgery or have a delayed onset.
+- Facial weakness: The nerve which moves the muscles of the face runs through the ear.
+There is a slight chance of temporary facial weakness after ear surgery.
+However, permanent weakness of the face following a myringoplasty operation is very rare.
+Facial weakness affects the movement of muscles in the face, making it difficult to close your eye, smile and raise your eyebrows.
+The weakness can vary, from mild to total paralysis.
+It may develop immediately after surgery or there may be a delay.
 Recovery can be complete or partial.

-Allergic reaction to the medication in the ear dressings: Some patients may develop a skin reaction to the ear dressings.
-If your ear becomes itchy or swollen, you should seek advice from your surgeon.
-The ear dressings contain medication to prevent infection.
+- Allergic reaction: The ear dressings contain medication to prevent infection.
+Some patients may develop a skin reaction to the ear dressings.
+If your ear becomes itchy or swollen, ask your surgeon for advice.

-General anaesthetic.
-The operation is usually performed under a general anaesthetic.
+- Complications of general anaesthetic: The operation is usually performed under a general anaesthetic.
 Complications include blood clots in the legs (deep vein thrombosis) or lungs (pulmonary embolism), heart attack, chest infection, stroke and death.
-The pre-assessment team and anaesthetist will explain to you what occurs during a general anaesthetic and the associated risks that are relevant to you.
+The pre-assessment team and anaesthetist will explain to you what happens during a general anaesthetic and the associated risks that are relevant to you.
 The link below summarises the common events and risks: https://www.rcoa.ac.uk/sites/default/files/documents/2019-11/Risk-infographics_2019web.pdf

 After the operation, you will be transferred to the recovery area.
-When your anaesthetic has worn off, you will be taken back to the ward or day case unit.
+When your anaesthetic wears off, you will be taken back to the ward or day-case unit.

 How long will I stay in hospital?

-Many hospitals are doing myringoplasty as day surgery and you will be discharged once the operating team is satisfied that you have recovered from the anaesthetic.
+Many hospitals perform myringoplasty as day surgery.
+You will be able to go home once the operating team is satisfied that you have recovered from the anaesthetic.

-If for any reason, there is a complication following surgery, then you might need to stay in hospital for longer.
+If for any reason there is a complication following surgery, you might need to stay in hospital for longer.